 About this blog

-Hi, I’m Sanne.
-I write in the blog about inclusion in all its aspects.
-Sometimes based on a personal experience, on other occasions reflecting on what I’ve read in the news or on social media.
+The writings are sometimes based on a personal experience, on other occasions reflecting on what is published in the news or on social media.

-Subscribe to the weekly Inclusive Journalism newsletter for more on the topic of inclusive journalism.
-And follow me on Instagram, Twitter and LinkedIn.
+Subscribe to the weekly Inclusive Journalism newsletter. for more on the topic of inclusive journalism.